vektor-inc/x-t9/readme.txt

 == Changelog ==

+[ Design Bug Fix ][ button ]Fixed the button text color to not become white when hovering under certain settings

 1.26.2
 [ Design Bug Fix ] First aid for an issue where the value of --wp--preset--font-size--huge defined in theme.json is being overwritten by WordPress